AdaDim: Dimensionality Adaptation for SSL Representational Dynamics: Introduction

 \section{Introduction}

-Self-supervised learning (SSL) \cite{uelwer2025survey} algorithms have approached or surpassed supervised learning strategies on a wide variety of benchmark tasks~\cite{chen2020improved,chen2020simple,dwibedi2021little,zbontar2021barlow,bardes2021vicreg,chen2021exploring}.
+Self-supervised learning (SSL) \cite{uelwer2025survey} algorithms approach or surpass fully supervised strategies on a wide variety of benchmark tasks \cite{chen2020improved,chen2020simple,dwibedi2021little,zbontar2021barlow,bardes2021vicreg,chen2021exploring}.
 SSL optimization generally involves an invariance loss that ensures the representations of similar samples align with each other and a mechanism to prevent dimensional collapse \cite{jing2021understanding}.
-Dimensional collapse refers to the phenomenon in which a representation spans a lower dimensional subspace with trivial projections in certain dimensions.
-Since the downstream task is unknown while training, dimensional collapse is suboptimal for SSL.
-Therefore, a wide variety of works \cite{garrido2023rankme,agrawal2022alpha,thilak2023lidar} have suggested that SSL representations should have a higher dimensionality to promote feature diversity.
-Optimizing for higher dimensionality is done through a dimension contrastive approach \cite{garrido2022duality} that encourages feature decorrelation or through a sample-contrastive method that promotes a uniform spread of sample representations \cite{wang2020understanding}.
-Hence, given an SSL representation space $R$, dimensionality is analytically defined as its entropy $H(R)$~\cite{von2018mathematical,renyi1961measures}.
-The entropy $H(R)$ is calculated via the eigenvalue spectra of matrix $R$.
-This definition of dimensionality works well in practice since $H(R)$ quantifies both feature decorrelation and uniform spread in the representation space $R$ through an analysis of the eigenvalue spectra. \textbf{In this paper, our first claim is that $H(R)$ increases due to both feature decorrelation and sample uniformity, but it relies more on feature decorrelation at the start of training and sample uniformity at the end.} The toy example in row 1 of Figure~\ref{fig:intro}a) demonstrates the phenomena of increasing $H(R)$ across epochs.
-Given $200$ samples belonging to $3$ classes, $H(R)$ increases by projecting data onto a progressively higher dimensional 3D space at the start.
-At the end of training, the data in 3D is uniformly distributed across the sphere.
+Dimensional collapse refers to the phenomena where high dimensional representations span a lower-dimensional subspace.
+Therefore, to prevent dimensional collapse, a wide variety of works \cite{garrido2023rankme,agrawal2022alpha,thilak2023lidar} suggest that good SSL representations ($R$) have a higher overall dimensionality.
+In this work, we analytically measure dimensionality of the representation $H(R)$ through the effective rank metric \cite{roy2007effective}.
+Effective rank quantifies the distribution of singular values of $R$ and provides a matrix approximation of dimensionality~\cite{von2018mathematical,renyi1961measures}.
+In practice, optimizing for higher dimensionality is either done through a dimension contrastive approach \cite{garrido2022duality} that encourages feature decorrelation or through a sample-contrastive method that promotes a uniform spread of sample representations \cite{wang2020understanding}.
+Alongside a term to promote dimensionality, all SSL methods utilize a projection head that maps $R$ into a lower dimensional embedding space $Z$ where the SSL optimization objective is applied.
+Recent work \cite{ouyang2025projection} has characterized the purpose of the projection head as a filter that removes spurious features thus lowering the mutual information $I(R;Z)$.
+In general, lower $I(R;Z)$ reflects representations varying only in feature directions that correspond well with task-relevant semantic concepts, while higher $H(R)$ corresponds to a greater degree of feature diversity.
+Together, these works imply that a good SSL representation space should have a high dimensionality $H(R)$ and low $I(R;Z)$.